 Create a big impact with your fall displays by using contrasting colors.
-Use a vase in a color that complements that of the leaves you use to make them stand out and add more colors to the room.
+Use a colored vase that complements the color of the leaves you use.
+This makes the leaves stand out and adds more interest to the room.
 Stick with cool colors, like blues, purples, and greens, to complement different shades of red, orange, and yellow leaves.

 Turn russet-orange roses into an autumn accent simply by adding woodland-inspired details.
 Fern fronds and acorns add a forestlike touch, giving the glam roses a more earthy vibe.
 Complete the look by turning a basic vase into a woodland stunner by wrapping it in wood-look wrapping paper.

 As the leaves change outside, keep in mind that those changing colors can be perfect for fall-inspired decor.
-Create a quick and easy centerpiece by filling glass vases with water and bunches of small branches with different colors of leaves.
-Arrange them according to color, creating a natural color gradient.
+Create a quick and easy centerpiece by filling glass vases with water and clusters of small branches with different colors of leaves.
+Arrange them according to degree of change, creating a natural color gradient.

-As the seasons change outside, your home decor should change, too.
+As the seasons change outside, so should your home decor.
 One easy and creative way to cultivate a subtle fall style statement is by switching out ordinary accessories for ones with texture.
-Here, an ordinary lampshade was replaced with a linen one, incorporating natural texture into an unexpected place.
+Here, an ordinary lampshade was replaced with a linen one, incorporating natural texture in an unexpected place.

 Fall decor doesn't have to be elaborate or fancy.
 In fact, the simpler, the better.
-Add an autumn touch to your dining room with a burlap table runner and fresh flowers or greens from outside.
+Add a touch of autumn to your dining room with a burlap table runner and fresh flowers or greens from outside.
 Spindly branches bunched together also add a fall look.
 Whether they're gathered from your yard or purchased at a crafts store, branches are a quick, easy way to add a natural look to the room.

 Fall decor doesn't have to be complicated.
 You can create this warm, autumn-inspired look with just three items.
 Place a simple candle in a bowl and surround it with chestnuts, acorns, nuts, berries, or another fall feature to make an easy centerpiece.
 Shop thrift stores for eclectic bowls and vessels in fall colors.

 Jack-o'-lantern faces aren't the only option for pumpkins.
 Try different pumpkin-decorating techniques to correspond with your own personal style.
 Go with curvy carvings for a more elegant, refined look, or paint shapes or designs on the pumpkin for a bold look.
-Try different sizes of pumpkins for variety, and even try different colors -- orange, white, or even green.
+For more variety, try different sizes of pumpkins or different colors: orange, white, or even green.

 Bring together an array of autumn colors with a mix-and-match arrangement of flowers.
 Mums are a common fall flower that vary in appearance and can create stunning arrangements.
-With pom-poms, anemones, quills, spiders, brushes, or thistles, or single or double mums, there are plenty of fall flowers to combine for a gorgeous bunch.
-For an arrangement with big impact, arrange flowers in tall cylinder vases and place the vases together.
-Warp the grouping with wide ribbon and use adhesive squares to hold the ribbon in place.
+Pair them with pom-poms, anemones, quills, spiders, brushes, or thistles, or single or double mums; there are plenty of fall flowers to combine for a gorgeous bunch.
+For an arrangement with big impact, position flowers in tall, cylindrical vases and place the vases together.
+Wrap the grouping with wide ribbon, and use adhesive squares to hold the ribbon in place.

-Place an earthy, fall arrangement under a glass display dome to create a casual, yet elegant look.
-Combine the best of the fall harvest, such as gourds, small pumpkins, and hedge apples, in a shallow terra-cotta bulb pan covered with a glass dome to construct a simple autumn arrangement.
+Place an earthy fall arrangement under a glass display dome to create a casual yet elegant look.
+Combine the best of the fall harvest, such as gourds, small pumpkins, and hedge apples, in a shallow terra-cotta bulb pan, and cover with a glass dome to construct the simple autumn arrangement.

 Creating a stunning seasonal centerpiece doesn't have to cost an arm and a leg.
-For a quick and easy fall arrangement, collect fallen branches and place them in a vessel you already own.
-Or, take a trip to your local crafts store and search out faux branches featuring fall berries or leaves.
+For an inexpensive and easy fall arrangement, collect fallen branches and place them in a vessel you already own.
+Or, take a trip to your local crafts store and search out faux branches adorned with fall berries or leaves.
 The arrangement will have the same wow-worthy effect, but you won't have to worry about trailing bugs or dirt into your home, and you can use the faux finds for years to come.

 Add seasonal style and functionality to your living spaces by draping cozy blankets across the backs of chairs.
-The blankets will see plenty of use as people snuggle up to a warm fire on those brisk autumn nights.
-Search for blankets in colors and patterns that will complement your existing decor for a seamless look.
+The blankets will see plenty of use as people snuggle up on those brisk autumn nights.
+For a seamless look, search for blankets in colors and patterns that will complement your existing decor.

-With an abundance of falling leaves and branches available at almost every turn, creating festive arrangements is easier than ever during the fall.
-Here, a bundle of collected grasses were placed in a small metal bucket to create a casual side table display.
+With an abundance of falling leaves and branches available at almost every turn, creating festive arrangements this season is easier than ever.
+Here, a bundle of collected grasses was placed in a small metal bucket to create a casual side table display.
 The grasses were left unarranged to create a rustic, just-gathered look.

 If you have neutral bed linens in need of a seasonal lift, switch out sheets or sham covers for ones in fall-inspired hues.
 These bold red sheets and shams pop against a gray bed frame and bedspread.
-Choosing linens in shades of red will come in handy even after all of the leaves have fallen, too, since the color can stick around into the Christmas season.
+Choosing linens in shades of red will come in handy even after all of the leaves have fallen since the color can stick around into the holiday season.

 Spruce up a neutral table display to prepare for seasonal entertaining.
-Take a trip to your local fabric store and select a seasonal pattern in the colors of your choice, making sure you purchase enough to run the length of your table.
-Hem the edges using a sewing machine or hem tape.
+Take a trip to your local fabric store, and select a seasonal pattern in the colors of your choice.
+Make sure you purchase enough to run the length of your table, and hem the edges using a sewing machine or hem tape.